Real Estate Agent Bio Examples

 Your agent bio is often the first impression potential clients have of you.
 It appears on your website, Zillow profile, brokerage page, and marketing materials.
 Yet most agents either overthink it or throw together something generic.

-We analyzed 10 top-producing agents' bios to identify what works—and what doesn't—when it comes to building trust and generating leads.
+We evaluated 10 top-producing agents' bios to identify what works—and what doesn't—when it comes to building trust and generating leads.

 The Four Main Styles